denius/FortranTranspiler.jl/README.md

 # Fortran to Julia transpiler

 Still not yet production ready translator.
 There's still a lot to come, but the most of job it can do.
 However, the script can convert BLAS and LAPACK.
+Distinguishes parenses between a function call and an array getindex.
+Conversion is carried out as close as possible to the original format, unless the formatting option is specified.

 Things that still need to be completed:
 * Formatted I/O. Now simple formats are implemented through `println` and `@printf`.
-Cyclic formats, formats in variables are not implemented.
-The FLOATS are output as C, not Fortran.
+Cyclic formats and formats in string variables are not implemented.
+The FLOATs are output as C, not Fortran.
 * Annotating arrays as function arguments, namely using `@view` and `OffsetArrays` where appropriate.

 # Usage